viplav113/Music_player_in_Django-/README.md

 6. Run python manage.py migrate
 7. Run python manage.py createsuperuser
 8. After creating superuser.
 Go to /admin section and add artist, song and other details.
+9. Example thubnail and song were available in media folder
-9. After that run python manage.py runserver
+10. After that run python manage.py runserver